dlukes/rbo/README.md

 similarity measure for indefinite rankings" by W. Webber, A. Moffat and J. Zobel (2011), <http://dx.doi.org/10.1145/1852102.1852106>.

+The definition of overlap has been modified to account for ties.
+Without this, results for lists with tied items were being inflated.
+The modification itself is not mentioned in the paper but seems to be reasonable, see function `overlap()`.
+Places in the code which diverge from the spec in the paper because of this are highlighted with comments (search for "NOTE").

 The functions intended for external use are `rbo()` and `rbo_dict()`, plus possibly `average_overlap()` (for comparison purposes). `rbo()` receives two sorted lists where each individual item is a hashable object or a set of